gvnrajput/gvnrajput/README.md

-- 👋 Hi, I’m Gaurav
+- 👋 Hi, I’m Tech
 - 👀 I’m interested in Tech
-- 🌱 I’m currently learning angular
+- 🌱 I’m currently learning Tech
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on Tech
-- 📫 How to reach me gvnrajput@gmail.com
+- 📫 How to reach me Tech

 <!---
 gvnrajput/gvnrajput is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.